 Our children will eventually come to understand that not everyone in our communities, our country or the world share our beliefs.
 There will be times when kids read opinions that directly contradict what they’ve learned at home and in church.

-As a parent, you can help your child build a strong foundation in critical-reading skills, and help them examine exactly what messages are being communicated:
+As a parent, you can help your child build a strong foundation in critical-reading skills.
+And you can help him or her examine exactly what messages are being communicated:

 - Inform your child about different beliefs.
-Explain that a worldview is behind everything he reads, and it requires careful thought to decide whether the source is trustworthy.
+Explain that a worldview is behind everything he reads.
+It requires careful thought to decide whether the source is trustworthy.

 - Point out loaded expressions and terminology.
 Ask your child, “How can words sway our thinking, either positively or negatively?”